RESTORATIVE vs YIN YOGA

 Poses are held for 2-7 minutes — In order to stimulate the connective tissue, poses in yin yoga are held for a longer period of time.
 Deep connective tissue is less elastic than muscular tissue, so a longer hold can encourage a better release of tension.

 It is rooted in Eastern philosophy — Ancient Chinese and Indian cultures had similar philosophical concepts which yin yoga incorporates into the practice.
-For example, both cultures believed in a system of energies within the body and had a similar understanding of meditation accompanied by physical practice and breathwork.
+For example, both cultures believed in a system of energies within the body.
+In the Indian system: Prana (energy) flows in Nadis (lines of energy) and energy centers are Chakras.
+In the Chinese system: Chi (energy) flows in Meridians (energy lines) and energy centers are Dantians.
+Through Yin Yoga, we are aiming to help the flow of Chi.

 BENEFITS: